coap-security/liboscore/doc/guides/integration_levels.md

 * A native CoAP API binding for nanocoap is shipped with libOSCORE, enabling light integration on RIOT-OS.
 * An intermediate module for server operation is being actively worked on.
-  It provides a push-based API for applications that can be implemened as simple state machines, and is used in the plugtest server as well as upcoming demos.
+  It provides a push-based API for applications that can be implemented as simple state machines, and is used in the plugtest server as well as upcoming demos.
 * Full integration into the nanocoap/Gcoap ecosystem of RIOT-OS is being planned.